The0Marlinator/Advent-Of-Code/README.md

+My solutions to the 2023 Adevnt of code
+## BASED ON:
 # AoC-Java-Foundation
 A Java foundation for solving Advent of Code and a complimentary solution to the first day (2021 though!).